-Our expectation for July was for the market to be slightly favourable to typical seasonality.
-Our estimate for July was for an overall used value decrease of -0.9%, broadly in line with the seasonal average, but nowhere near the strength seen in 2024 (-0.4%).
+Our expectation for August was for the market to be slightly favourable to typical seasonality.
+Our estimate for August was for an overall used value decrease of -0.6%, broadly similar to the seasonal average and in line with the movement seen in 2024 (-0.6%).
 Used volume was expected to continue to increase slightly, but with strong competition still expected for the best quality stock.
-In fact, the market again performed better than our prediction overall, with a much lower level of variation on a model level than seen in recent months.
-The monthly used value movement came in at -0.5% at 36/60, favourable to our estimate of -0.9% and similar to last year (-0.4%), with performance being stronger in the second half of the month.
-This was also favourable to the average monthly movement since the launch of cap Live (-1.0% excluding 2020 and 2021).
-The variation by fuel type also continued this month, with electric vehicles falling by -1.9% at 36/60.
-As predicted, this was similar to the -1.8% seen last month, but still made it the worst performing fuel type.
-Hybrids (HEV) were down -1.0% after being the best performing fuel type in recent months, PHEVs dropped -0.7%, Petrol fell by -0.4% and Diesel was the best performer at -0.1%.
+In fact, the market again performed better than our prediction overall.
+The monthly used value movement came in at just -0.1% at 36/60, considerably favourable to our estimate of -0.6% and better than last year (-0.6%), with performance strengthening consistently throughout the month.
+This was also favourable to the average monthly movement since the launch of cap Live (-0.7% excluding 2020 and 2021).
+The variation by fuel type was much less pronounced this month, with electric vehicles now being the best performing fuel type after several months of being the worst performer.
+Electric vehicle values actually increased by +0.1% at 36/60.
+Hybrids (HEV) were unchanged, after being the best performing fuel type in recent months, PHEVs and Diesel dropped -0.2%, Petrol fell by slightly less at -0.1%.

-Variation was again a feature again this month within the BEV average; similar to last month, just under 40% of electric models saw their values stay level or increase, although the increases were few and far between (10 vehicle ranges).
-The overall reduction has further increased the relative penalties against ICE equivalents in many cases and with retail prices only reducing slightly, margins should continue to increase.
+Variation was again a feature again this month within the BEV average, but the individual model movements were quite different from previous months.
+This month, more than 56% of electric models saw their values stay level or increase at 36/60, with the increases accounting for 32% (30 vehicle ranges), but it should also be recognised that

+44% of ranges saw decreases, some of these due to value coming under further pressure from new car offers, some of which had been highly publicised.
+This month's movements will generally have stabilised the relative penalties against ICE equivalents in many cases and with retail prices only reducing slightly, margins should continue to increase.
 Retail days in stock remains comparable with other fuel types but varies significantly with age.
 We are continuing to see evidence of a slowly increasing number of independent dealers coming back to the BEV market, finally recognising the profit opportunity these cars are now generating.
-At some stage in the near future, this should lead to a renewed period of stability in trade values for electric cars, many of which are now looking incredibly cheap.
+Although some caution should be advised from a single month's performance, we have been predicting a renewed period of stability in trade values for electric cars, many of which are now looking incredibly cheap.